|

 former postdoc, was elected to the National Academy of Sciences, spring

-2002, directed BIO5 at the University of Arizona, and is now the chief
+2002, directed BIO5 at the University of Arizona, and was the chief

 science office of the Gordon and Betty Moore Foundation in Menlo Park